The Batch Convert/Reproject command allows the user to easily convert multiple files in one format to another format.

 Never Anti-Alias Pixels (Interpolate) - this option disables anti-aliasing (interpolation) even for those layers to which it would normally be applied by default (like gridded elevation layers) or imagery being reprojected or resampled.

-Only Generate Metadata Files - causes only metadata files like world files, PRJ files, and TAB files to be generated.
+Only Generate Selected Support Files - causes only support files like world files, PRJ files, and TAB files to be generated.
 This is a very handy way to create metadata files for a large collection of files like GeoTIFF files in order to use the data in software that doesn't recognize embedded positioning information.

 Remove Collar From Image - causes the collar of DRG-style images to be automatically removed from each image that is converted if collar bounds can be automatically determined.
 Note that some collar may remain in order to make the end result rectangular if the destination projection in not geographic lat/lon.
 If you check this option and the file being converted is also loaded in the main map view and has some custom collar cropping applied, those collar cropping options will be used rather than the automatic DRG-style collar setting.